opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 To run an extension that uses the SDK, use `./gradlew run` on that extension.

-### Publish OpenSearch SDK for Java to Maven local
+### Publish the OpenSearch SDK for Java repo to the Maven local repo

-Until we publish this repo to Maven Central, publishing to the Maven local repository is the way for extensions (outside of sample packages) to import the artifacts:
+Until we publish this repo to the Maven Central Repository, publishing to the Maven local repository is how extensions (outside of sample packages) import the artifacts:

 ```bash
 ./gradlew publishToMavenLocal